thbl088/mrow_twitch_scripts/README.md

 Then `import the .zip` of my folder with the script tab.
 (Import at the top right)<br />
 If that did work you should see the script in your list , enable it.<br />

+If you need help you can ask on my [discord](https://discord.gg/NCHEraagAB), or watch the [tutorial video](https://youtu.be/YoXAVS30B8Q) I made

 # How to use the `!players` command<br />